Privacy policy

 Users can register in the web shop or "order as a guest".

 During registration, the email address, password, company name, mobile number and address are collected.
 The first name and surname can be provided on a voluntary basis.
-Following registration, the user receives a confirmation email.
+The information provided during registration is compared with the customer database of the controller.
+This ensures that only customers receive a user account in the online shop.
+If the comparison is successful, the user receives a confirmation email.
 The customer account can be deleted at any time by sending a message to the controller at the above address.

 The selected products are placed in the shopping basket; from there, the user proceeds to the checkout process.
 This involves the following steps: